vortex-exoplanet/VIP/paper.md

 # Statement of need

 ``VIP`` stands for Vortex Image Processing``.
-It is a collaborative project which started within the Vortex group at the University of Liège, and aiming to integrate open-source, efficient, easy-to-use and well-documented implementations of state-of-the-art algorithms used in the context of high-contrast imaging.
+It is a collaborative project which started within the Vortex group at the University of Li\`ege, and aiming to integrate open-source, efficient, easy-to-use and well-documented implementations of state-of-the-art algorithms used in the context of high-contrast imaging.
 The package follows a modular architecture, such that its